 Your PRP is a very important document.
 It contains:

-- Job and employment choices the recipient is interested in working.
+Job and employment choices you are interested in working.

-- The applicant and employment specialist’s signatures and date.
+Your signature and employment specialist’s signature and date.

 Some general guidelines for preparing a PRP are:

 A PRP should focus on employment.

 The PRP has to be flexible and needs to be revised as circumstances change.

 PRP objectives must be realistic -- a series of small achievements that can be accomplished, as opposed to a large goal that can seem overwhelming.

 One of the first steps your employment specialist will do is complete an assessment or evaluation of your job skills and strengths.
 The employment specialist will also identify any problems you may have with transportation or child care.
 The assessment covers the following areas: